chillyvee/precrux/README.md

 precrux chaser start red --port 5050
 ```

-Repeat for chsers named "blue" and "green"
+Repeat for chasers named "blue" and "green"

+A certificate will print on the screen for you to copy and paste into the local SNITCH.

-# On control (snitch) node
+# On local control (SNITCH) node

 Register the chaser locally
 ```
 cd $HOME/.precrux
 precrux remote add red IP:PORT
 ```

+When prompted, paste the certificate printed upon chaser start.

 Repeat for chsers named "blue" and "green"